We use cookies to improve your experience on our site. To find out more, read our privacy policy and cookie policy

 Unlike wine and cheese, software does not get better with age.
 Software obsolescence is not going away.

-— Chris Romeo, Security Journey30
+— Chris Romeo, Security Journey

 A hidden cost